OpenAiTx/OpenAiTx/projects/Milor123/pubchem-agent-toolkit/README-en.md

 ### 🚀 No Installation Required: Try It Live on Smithery.ai

-For those who are new to MCP servers or just want to test the capabilities of this tool without any local setup, a live, hosted version is available on Smithery.ai.
-This allows you to chat with the agent directly in your browser.
+For those new to MCP servers or who just want to test this tool's capabilities without any local setup, a live, hosted version is available on Smithery.ai.
+This lets you chat directly with the agent in your browser.

 [**<-- Explore the Live PubChem Agent on Smithery.ai -->**](https://smithery.ai/server/@Milor123/smithery-pubchem-deploy)